tobyweston/blog/source/_posts/2012-08-11-oauth-and-http-part-i.md

 sidebar: false
 published: false
 description: "Access FreeAgent OAuth from a desktop app has it's idiosyncrasies, the hardest part is covering the redirect part of the protocol.
 Find out how I did it here."
-keywords: "FreeAgent, OAuth, OAuth and FreeAgent, FreeAgent OAuth tutorial"
+keywords: "FreeAgent, OAuth, OAuth and FreeAgent, tutorial, scribe, java, google oauth"
 ---

 Although OAuth is intended for web, mobile and desktop applications, I've been finding the protocol clunky when accessing a web application from a rich desktop client.
 Specifically, I'm trying to access FreeAgent's API.
 Their [documentation is pretty thin](https://dev.freeagent.com/docs/oauth) on background.
 The [support](https://groups.google.com/forum/#!forum/freeagent_api) is fairly focused on web apps and I found it difficult getting a desktop client hooked up.